kapplan/AdvancedBusinessAnalytics/README.md

 4. **Feature Engineering**
 - Age Group Segmentation: Create a new variable, age_group, by binning the cust_age variable into categorical age ranges.
 - New Feature Creation: Calculate claim_amount_per_vehicle by dividing total_claim_amount by num_vehicles_involved to gain insights into the average claim cost per vehicle.
+Add a new feature profitability
 - Date Feature Extraction: Transform date features to datetime objects and create a new feature, time_to_claim, representing the time difference between policy initiation and claim reporting.

 5. **Data Visualization**